wolfchase/wolfnode/about.md

 ---
-title: About
+title: about
----
+...

 <h1>About</h1>

 ### The Name's Rodolfo

 But you can call me Rudy.
-I'm a UCSC student majoring in Computer Science with a minor in Computer Engineering.
+Im a UCSC student majoring in Computer Science with a minor in Computer Engineering.
 It is not official if that's what my degree's fine print will be, but time will tell.